InsureMO/rainbow-d9/d9-n1/README.md

 #### Basic Widget

 Rendering and handling a piece of data, which can be of any type.
-These types of widgets cannot contain any child components.
+These types of widgets cannot contain any child widgets.

 #### Container Widget